-The drive's firmware monitors specific attributes for degradation over time but can't predict instantaneous drive failures.
+Note The drive's firmware monitors specific attributes for degradat over time but can't predict instantaneous drive failures. over time but can't predict instantaneous drive failures.

 Each monitored attribute has been selected to monitor a specific set of failure conditions in the operating performance of the drive and the thresholds are optimized to minimize "false" and "failed" predictions.